nathanpitman/better_pages.acc.ee_addon/README.md

 Better Pages
 =========================

 This accessory adds extra page/entry data to the native ExpressionEngine Pages module list view using AJAX calls.
 It's quick and dirty but it does the job.
-At present this includes additional columns for:
+At present the accessory addss extra columns for:

 * Entry ID
 * Title